 A patch is measured to extend minimally 2 inches in all directions beyond the area to be patched.
 This rubber roof repair patch is trimmed around the corners to prevent foot traffic from lifting the patch.
 Thankfully, the rubber is fairly easy to cut precisely.
 It is not common to have any noticeable “extra material” with any of these patches.

 The next step is to apply a primer to the surface of the rubber roof where the patch will be applied.
 This includes the area where the edges of the patch will be placed.
 This process will ensure that all edges of the patch will adhere to the roof and will not be lifted up by wind.
 This primer ensures that the patch will remain, without curling or buckling.

 Professional Rubber Roof Repair

 Rubber roof repair should be done by an experienced roofing company.
 The correct fix is just as important as installing the rubber roof.
-Experience and skill is vitally important.
-The choice of repairs materials is also important.
-An experienced roofing company will know how to clean the roof so that a patch will adhere for the remaining life of the roof.
+Experience and skill are vitally important.
+The choice of repair materials is also important.
+An experienced roofing company will know how to clean the roof, so that a patch will adhere for the remaining life of the roof.

 For a city like Cincinnati, rubber is a very smart material to use – particularly on low-slope buildings.
 The cost savings are considerable, and the ability to make easy repairs means that you will spend less in upkeep and maintenance.